 09 November 2017

 Red Sky Performance’s Backbone, playing at Canadian Stage from Nov 2 to 12, is the first production of a two year residency at Canadian Stage—to be followed up in 2018 by Trace.
 This multi-year residency is the first of its kind given to a dance company by Canadian Stage, and it seems most appropriate that Canada’s premier Indigenous performance company be offered this platform.
 Backbone was commissioned and co-produced by the Banff Centre for Arts and Creativity.
-Conceived by Artistic Director Sandra Laronde of Teme-Augama-Anishinaabe (People of the Deep Water) in Temagami, and co-choreographed by Canadian trained Jera Wolfe who is of Metis heritage and Thomas Fonua of New Zealand, the work is performed by a strong cast of dancers hailing from Canada, Australia, New Zealand, and Inner Mongolia.
+Conceived by Artistic Director Sandra Laronde of Teme-Augama-Anishinaabe (People of the Deep Water) in Temagami, and co-choreographed Jera Wolfe (Metis) Thomas Fonua (New Zealand), Sandra Laronde, and Ageer (Inner Mongolia), the work is performed by a strong cast of dancers hailing from Canada, Australia, New Zealand, and Inner Mongolia.